SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex2-Instance/README.md

    * Description - A description of the instance.
    * Administrator Password - The password of the database 'superuser' DBADMIN.
 The password must have at least 8 characters and comprise at least one uppercase letter, two lowercase letters, and at least one number.
 The password must not include the user name, the characters ' " ` \ ; [ ], or control characters, such as newline, backspace, tab.
    * Version - The new instance you create can be of a specific supported version.
 By default, the latest version is used when creating a new SAP HANA Cloud instance.
-> **Note**
-Certain fields display helpful tips on what constitutes a valid entry (for example instance name, administrator password).
+> Note that certain fields display helpful tips on what constitutes a valid entry (for example instance name, administrator password).
 You can also open the Help dialog by clicking its button on the toolbar in the top right.
 The contents of the Help are dynamic, meaning that they change depending on the dialog you're working on.
 In this case, you see additional information on the different fields of this page.

 Click on Next Step once you complete all the fields.
     ![complete all the fields](images/3.png)

-1. Details of the fields that you see on this screen:
+3. Details of the fields that you see on this screen:

     * **Memory** - The size of your (compressed) in-memory data in your SAP HANA database.
     * **Storage** - The disk storage space of your SAP HANA database.
 The disk storage space is allocated according to the memory size of your SAP HANA database.